Bon Jovi: Keep the Faith, Cross Road and These Days (1992–1996)

-Disillusioned with the music business and unhappy with the status quo, Jon Bon Jovi fired his management, business advisers, and agents (including long-time manager Doc McGhee) in 1991.
+Jon Bon Jovi fired manager Doc McGhee in 1991.
 Jon took on the management responsibilities himself by closing ranks and creating Bon Jovi Management.
 In October 1991, the band went to a Caribbean island of St. Thomas to discuss plans for the future.
 They managed to resolve their differences by allowing each member to speak about his feelings without interruption from each other.
 Upon resolving their issues, they headed back into the Vancouver Little Mountain studios with Bob Rock to work on the band's fifth album in January 1992.

 Bon Jovi's fifth studio album, Keep the Faith, was released in November 1992, representing "the beginning of a new chapter in the history of Bon Jovi" and marking a change in the band's sound and image.
 The album turned away from heavy drums and wild guitar solos, but instead introduced a more mature sound of Bon Jovi and contained more serious lyrics.
 The media focused considerable attention on Jon Bon Jovi's hair.
 When Jon Bon Jovi cut his hair he made headlines on CNN.
 To promote Keep The Faith they returned to their roots playing a few dates at the small New Jersey clubs where they had started their career.
 The band appeared on MTV Unplugged but that was different from the other episodes of MTV Unplugged series.
 The performance captures Bon Jovi in an intimate, "in the round" experience, performing acoustic and electric renditions of classic hits (Bon Jovi and non-Bon Jovi tracks) and new material from Keep the Faith.
 The concert was released commercially in 1993 as Keep the Faith: An Evening with Bon Jovi.
 The album managed to reach Double Platinum status by the RIAA and produced the Top 10 hit "Bed of Roses" while the title track hit number one on the Mainstream Rock Tracks.
 Bon Jovi embarked on an extensive international world tour for the album, visiting countries the band had never seen before and headlining stadiums in South America, Europe, Asia and Australia.
 They visited 37 countries, performed 177 shows and seen them play to 2.5 million fans on the Keep the Faith Tour/I'll Sleep When I'm Dead Tour.